North Korean Postal Service: With China

-On October 9, 2025, the State Post Bureau of China issued an announcement declaring the official resumption of the China-North Korea "Dandong-Sinuiju" postal route by surface.
-(Note: In fact, only parcels by surface were restored on October 9, while mails (postcards, letters, printed matter, mail for the blind, etc.) by surface from China to North Korea were not fully restored until November 3.)
+As announced by China's State Post Bureau and the Chinese Embassy in DPRK, on September 25, 2025, "following coordination between the governments of the two countries, China-DPRK's border surface postal route (Dandong ~ Sinuiju) has been officially resumed."
+(Note: In fact, only parcels by surface were restored as of the announcement, while mails (postcards, letters, printed matter, mail for the blind, etc.) by surface from China to North Korea were not fully restored until November 3.)
 Although the postal route between the two countries had been intermittently opened and closed since the COVID-19 pandemic disrupted it, this was the first time the Chinese government had explicitly announced the official resumption of the postal route.